noseglasses/ergodox-layout/README.md

 ## How to build

-To build it, you need
+To build the keyboard firmware, you need
-1) All requirements that are needed to build classical QMK firmware
+1) All requirements that are needed to build the classical QMK firmware
 2) A current version of Papageno (already integrated as a submodule in the patched version of QMK)
 3) The noseglasses' layout keymap files